swhraynet/swhr-rtmp-camera/README.md

 `./start`

+Watch for the camera to appear on the public webpage, which may take 30 seconds or so.

-If all goes well, the SSH console to the RPi can now be closed and the application will continue to run.
-It will also automatically start if the RPi is rebooted.
+If all goes well, the SSH console to the Raspberry Pi can now be closed and the application will continue to run.
+It will automatically start again if the Raspberry Pi is rebooted.

 ## Watch